lagom/lagom/docs/manual/java/guide/services/ServiceInfo.md

 If Greetings Service packaged `HelloService` and Greetings Service was invoking I18n Service (not in the snippet) those calls would include the identity `hello` since that is the `HelloService` name (see `named("hello")`).

 Services may publish ACLs in a Service Gateway to list what endpoints are provided by the service.
-These ACLs will allow you to develop [[Server-Side Service Discovery|ServiceDiscovery#Server-Side-Service-Discovery]] via a Service Gateway.
+These ACLs will allow you to develop [[Server-Side Service Discovery|ServiceDiscovery#Server-side-service-discovery]] via a Service Gateway.

 @[with-auto-acl](code/docs/services/UsersService.java)